padovah4ck/padovah4ck.github.io/about.md

 permalink: /about/
 ---

 My name is Chris and I am yet another (IT) security guy.
-I live in northern Italy
+I live in the north-east of Italy

 I have extensive experience in the industry as I started coding in the 90's with MSX BASIC.